-This blog post was authored by Senior Security Analyst Zach Julian; you can connect with him on Twitter here.
+This blog post was authored by Security Associate Zach Julian; you can connect with him on Twitter here.

 Border Gateway Protocol (BGP) is a crucial component of the Internet, responsible for determining routing paths.
 BGP hijacking — that is, using BGP to manipulate Internet routing paths — has become more frequent in recent years.
 Cybercriminals and governments alike have taken advantage of this technique for their own ends, such as traffic misdirection and interception.
 This blog post will provide an overview to BGP and describe how BGP hijacking is performed.